+385 98 9205 935 iscmentoring.eu@gmail.com

 Unwillingness to face potential pain can lead us to try to control our lives way too much, or even to try to control other people and the world.
 We might be intolerant to other people’s and our own mistakes.
 We might try to manipulate others so that we don’t have to express ourselves clearly.
 Trying to avoid pain can, ironically, cause much more pain for both ourselves and others (for example when people abandon or hurt others out of fear of being hurt or abandoned themselves.

-The origins of the need to avoid pain
+The causes of the need to avoid pain

 Avoidance of pain has no single cause.
 Perhaps as a child you experienced so much emotional pain you couldn’t deal with, that you learned to block and suppress your emotions.
 Some parts of you might not be aware that you are not a child anymore, and such emotions cannot overwhelm you not nearly so easily as they could when you were small.